Serial offender hunting patterns: Sexual predators

 Sexual violence in society is considered a highly deviant, and anti-social activity.
 There are many laws that prohibit certain sexual acts due to motives and intent.
-“Sexual violence, in particular, is perceived as a learned behavior associated with interpersonal aggression, and sexuality as an outcome of social and cultural traditions”.
+"Sexual violence, in particular, is perceived as a learned behavior associated with interpersonal aggression, and sexuality as an outcome of social and cultural traditions".
 Essentially, sexual predators have a rationale behind their actions.
 People in unstimulated, or unmotivated circumstances, generally don't become sexual predators.
 It is most commonly found to be an escalation of behavior.
 It often begins as voyeurism, and over a period of time, evolves into molestation, rape, murder, or a combination of all of these.

 A study related to sexual predators and their motivations was conducted in Quebec, Canada.
 The study participants were repeat sexual predators with earned custodial sentences of two or more years.
-There were 72 participants in the study with assault histories ranging from 2-37 sexual assaults.
+There were 72 participants in the study with assault histories ranging from 2 to 37 sexual assaults.
 The individuals conducting the study wanted to determine the offenders' patterns through interviews, questionnaires, and police reports.
 They examined behaviors, routine activity, and geography (if the offense took place at the same place where the victim met the assailant).
 At the end of the study, the researchers found, that if an offender broke into an individual's home with the intention of raping his victim, he was more likely to use a limited number of criminal tactics to accomplish his goal, rather than to study the situation, and to plan an assault.
 On the other hand, if an offender used an outside space to commit an assault, he was more likely to commit numerous other crimes, while attempting to complete the crime of his original intent.
 These findings revolve around the Rational Choice Theory.
 The basic tenet underlying this theory is that an individual will weigh the cost and benefits of their actions, prior to execution.